bindu-javelin/release-noestimation/README.md

 For Database settings
 Create a folder named sqlite in C:\
-Move the jiraProject.db file into the sqlite folder When run the project, you mush configure the settings on Login Panel.
-You can open the settings menu by the button which is on the top-right of Login Panel.
-For
+Move the jiraProject.db file into the sqlite folder When run the project, you must configure the settings on config.properties file.

 ###For Jira Settings
 Change the relevant sections in the config.properties file